Is becoming a robotics engineer right for me?

 How to become a Robotics Engineer

-For upper-level positions within the industry, a master's or doctorate level degree is required.
-In order to remain abreast of new changes and developments within the industry, working robotics engineers will still need to continually update their technical knowledge.
+For upper-level positions within the industry, a master's or doctorate is required.
+In order to remain abreast of new changes and developments within the industry, working robotics engineers will need to continually update their technical knowledge.
 This requirement is generally satisfied by annual conferences, seminars, and training sessions.